 Ivan Krastev is a Bulgarian political scientist.
 He is chairman of the Centre for Liberal Strategies, Sofia, and permanent fellow at the Institute for Human Sciences in Vienna (IWM).
 He is a founding board member of the European Council on Foreign Relations.

 His latest books in English are Democracy Disrupted (2014); In Mistrust We Trust: Can Democracy Survive When We Don’t Trust Our Leaders?
 (2013); and The Anti-American Century, co-edited with Alan McPherson, (CEU Press, 2007).
-He is a co-author with Steven Holmes of a forthcoming book on Russian politics.

 In 2012 Foreign Policy and Prospect named Ivan Krastev among the 100 most influential intellectuals in the world.

 His new book, The Light that Failed, co-authored with Steven Holmes, describes how the west managed to win the cold war but lose the peace.
 It will be published by Penguin Press in spring 2019.